Facebook Pixel How to Choose the Perfect Macro Lens

 macro photography flower abstract - How to Choose the Perfect Macro Lens

-I will center this discussion around focal length; this is an easy way of narrowing down potential macro lenses because focal length often determines and limits your macro photography options.
+I will center this discussion around focal length; it’s an easy way of narrowing down potential macro lenses because focal length often determines and limits your macro photography options.

 dahlia abstract macro photography flower - How to Choose the Perfect Macro Lens

-I took this dahlia image using a short macro lens, the Nikon 60mm f/2.8D.
+I captured this dahlia image using a short macro lens, the Nikon 60mm f/2.8D.

 Short macro lenses tend to be used for more casual macro outings, or as “all-purpose lenses” that you switch to macro when needed.
 They’re easy to store, easy to carry, and pretty inexpensive.
 They’re also easier to hand-hold because of their small size.

-However, a big drawback with short macro lenses is the short working distance.
+However, a big drawback with short macro lenses is the reduced working distance.
 Working distance refers to the distance from the end of the lens to the subject.
-In order to do high magnification photography with, say, a 60mm macro lens, the subject has to be extremely close to the lens.
+In order to do high-magnification photography with, say, a 60mm macro lens, the subject has to be extremely close to the lens.
 This can cause problems.
 First of all, insects generally require a bit of distance when photographed, so getting close often isn’t an option.

 macro photography tulip abstract flower - How to Choose the Perfect Macro Lens